-Movement & Exercise Science
+Movement and Exercise Science

-Movement & Exercise Science
+Movement and Exercise Science

-The movement and exercise science major prepares students for careers in such diverse areas as the fitness industry, college or university strength and conditioning programs for athletes, hospital or business wellness programs, and sport psychology as well as for more advanced professional degrees such as physical therapy, chiropractic and medicine.
+The movement and exercise science major prepares students for careers in such diverse areas as the fitness industry, college or university strength and conditioning programs for athletes, hospital or business wellness programs, and sport psychology as well as for more advanced professional degrees such as physical therapy and chiropractic medicine.

 The vast majority of classes are taught by full-time faculty, not graduate assistants.
 This results in high quality instruction and easy access to faculty.
 Class sizes are generally 25 students or less and instructors are available for appointments on a regular schedule.
 Most classes incorporate laboratory experiences and experiential learning, which enhances the learning of content.
 Our laboratories have the latest in technology and equipment.
 Students have the opportunity to work with faculty on research projects.
 Students interested in strength and conditioning have the opportunity to work with the UNI strength coaches and athletes.
 All majors will complete their project with an internship in an area of their choice.